debecerra/chat-app/README.md

-# chat-app
+# Chat App
-This repository contains the code for a web app that provides an instant messaging service that allows users to send and receive messages.
+This repository contains the code for a web app that allows users to send and receive messages in real-time.
 This app is built using the MERN stack (MongoDB, Express, React, and Node).